 - Gold Acrylic Paint ( Michaels)

-- Choose which pumpkins to spray paint Black and Gold.
-I recommend doing this outside or in a garage.
-I put kraft packing paper and garbage bags down, and wore rubber gloves to avoid mess!
+- Choose which pumpkins to spray paint (We have done Black, Gold, Grey, Pink and Cream over the years!).
+We recommend doing this outside or in a garage to spray.
+We put kraft packing paper and garbage bags down, and wear rubber gloves to avoid mess!

 - Then use gold Spray Paint to paint Fabric Studs.
 I found it near impossible to find shiny gold studs at any craft store.
 So this was the best way to achieve the look!
 Again use kraft paper.